umbraco/UmbracoDocs/Reference/Routing/custom-controllers.md

 ### Example: Hijacking route requests to a 'product' for an alternative 'AMP' template

-In this example, the Product Page Document Type has two templates 'ProductPage' and 'ProductAmpPage', we can hijack and handle the requests to the two templates differently.
+In this example, the Product Page Document Type has two templates 'ProductPage' and 'ProductAmpPage'.
+We can hijack and handle the requests to the two templates differently.

 Creating the Controller as before